MullerPlumbingPayroll/Planning-and-Meetings/README.md

   * Is there is an entry for a user and that user is removed, how do we deal with that?
     * Dealing with Node SQL
   * How long should we store the data?
 Will they want to go back and look at it?
+  * Dev account for Firebase
+  * Enter how long they worked or when they worked (start/stop times)?
+  * Do they own their own domain?
+Probably have to buy it
+  * If there is a call in the middle of the night on the day that the time period switches over, which pay period does it go into?